 Catalina has a temperate marine climate most of the year but for the best time to visit, plan your trip for spring or fall.
 Summer is great since the water is very warm to swim in but the prices for accommodations will almost double during the months of June-September.
 For the best time to visit Catalina plan your trip from April-May or late September-October.

-Things to Do on Catalina Island
+Best Things to Do on Catalina Island

 Descanso Beach Club

 Our favorite part of the trip was renting lounge chairs and posting up at the beach club for the afternoon.
 I’ll say it again, this island reminded us very much of the Amalfi Coast, and spending the day at Descanso Beach Club solidified that.
 They have a full lunch and drink menu to choose from (get the tacos!).
 You’ll want to book your chairs or cabanas in advance as they can sell out during busy days.
-It cost $75 for a pair of chairs for the entire day.
+It costs $75 for a pair of chairs for the entire day.
 You can check out their website for more details.

 Day Trip to Two Harbors